Burn Day Status

 Most of the District’s funding comes from fees paid by businesses and industries that cause air pollution and from an air quality fee for vehicles registered in San Luis Obispo County.
 Other minor funding sources include state and federal grants and some property taxes.
 The APCD does not ordinarily receive funding from city or county general funds.

 The District operates on the governmental fiscal cycle that begins on July 1 of each year and ends on June 30.
+The budget allocation for FY 2024-2025 is scheduled for hearing presentation at the May 15 and June 19, 2024 APCD Board meetings, with final approval scheduled for the June 19 meeting.

 Fiscal Plan